rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 #### [Integrate SDK](#integrate-sdk)

 - [CocoaPods](#cocoapods)
-Edit the Podfile to contains the following configuration.
+Edit the Podfile to contains the following configuration if using Cocoapods.

 ```ruby
 source "https://github.com/rakuten-ads/Rakuten-Ads-iOS"